akash2061/Rusty-Journal/README.md

     ```

-Now you can run the game from any terminal window by simply typing its name `guessing_game`, thanks to its location in `/usr/local/bin`.
+Now you can manage your tasks from any terminal window by simply typing its name `todo`, thanks to its location in `/usr/local/bin`.

 ## Usage
 - **Adding a Task:**